 The four-year cycle revolves around the US Presidential elections and comprises the election, post-election, midterm and pre-election years.

-The trend of US benchmark indexes depends on whether the current year is an election year or a non-election year (i.e. the one, two or three years following an election year).
-Thus stocks tend to post bigger than average gains in the year prior to an election year as well as in the election year, immediately prior to the election itself.
-It is assumed that the reason for this behaviour is domestic fiscal and monetary policy.
+The trend of US benchmark indexes depends on whether the current year is an election year or a non-election year (i.e., the one, two, or three years following an election year).
+Stocks tend to post bigger-than-average gains in the year prior to an election year, as well as in the election year, immediately before the election itself.
+It is assumed that this behavior is driven by domestic fiscal and monetary policy.
 Rising stock prices and a booming economy are intended to help the incumbent administration get re-elected.

 S&P 500 Index Election Year Behavior